Probus Dún Laoghaire Marine

 There are 134 Probus clubs in Ireland (95 male; 34 female and 5 dual-gender) encompassing 4,700 members.

-The genesis of Probus in Ireland dates from the mid 1980's when it was inaugurated by Rotary in Ireland, which is attached to Rotary International.
 Rotary was established in Ireland over a century ago and there are 73 active Rotary clubs under its auspices.

 THE PROBUS CLUB of DÚN LAOGHAIRE MARINE